 - Plan, write and complete research papers.

 The social sciences curriculum incorporates and meets the Florida’s Sunshine State Standards for social sciences and the standards set by the National Council for Social Sciences (NCSS) as well as the National Center for History in the Schools, the National Council for Economic Education, the Center for Civic Education and the National Geographic Association.

-Sixth and Eighth graders are required to participate in the history fair.
+Sixth graders are required to participate in the history fair while eighth graders can select either history or science fair.
 This takes place in January and February.
-A theme is introduced each year and the students are to create a research paper and presentation based on the given theme.
-The students will then give a presentation to the fourth thru eighth grades on their particular subject.
-Presentations are judged and the best are chosen to move on to the county history fair.
+A theme is introduced each year and the students are to create a research project and presentation based on the given theme.
+The students will then give a presentation on their particular subject.
+Presentations are judged and the best are chosen to move on to the community judging.

 6th Grade Social Studies – Ancient Civilizations